Software License Management

 Software License Compliance Alerts

-You can configure email alerts and stay informed on the Inventory dynamics in your organization.
+With the help of a software license audit tool, you can configure email alerts and stay informed on the Inventory dynamics in your organization.
 Alerts can be generated to notify:

 - Non-compliance of software licensing policy (over licensed or under licensed).